 # 7 – Face your prejudices

 This probably is one of the most difficult things do to when it comes to improving critical thinking, but it is a crucial one.
 In order to improve the way that you think, you should be able to face your prejudices and get rid of them.
-Unfortunately, in many cases, we aren’t even aware of our prejudices as we see them as a normal part of our personality.
-Or we think that we are right about that, that they don’t constitute prejudice at all.
-So you might need to start to listen to other people, especially those who doesn’t appreciate your company very much, so to find out your prejudices and start a journey to overcome them.
+Unfortunately, in many cases, we aren’t even aware of our prejudices.
+We see them as a normal part of our personality.
+Or we think that we are right about that, they don’t constitute prejudice at all.
+So you might need to start to listen to other people.
+Especially those who doesn’t appreciate your company very much, so to find out your prejudices and start a journey to overcome them.